buying property in bali

 How to Buy Property in Bali Safely

 The safest option to buy a property in Bali for foreigners is using their company name.
-Therefore you are encouraged to set up a foreign-owned company in Bali before purchasing your desired property.
+Therefore, it is better to set up a foreign-owned company in Bali before purchasing your desired property.

 The procedure for acquiring property in Bali through a foreign-owned company involves several stages: